-- Adjusted Gross Profit
+- · Adjusted Gross Profit

-- Adjusted Gross Profit as a percentage of net sales
+- · Adjusted Gross Profit as a percentage of net sales

 - Adjusted SG&A expenses

 - Adjusted SG&A expenses as a percentage of net sales

 - EBITDA

-- Adjusted EBITDA
+- · Adjusted EBITDA

-- Adjusted EBITDA as a percentage of net sales
+- · Adjusted EBITDA as a percentage of net sales

 Such financial measures are not financial measures prepared in accordance with U.S. GAAP.
-We define Adjusted Gross Profit as Gross Profit before non-cash depreciation expense, plant start-up expenses and non-cash share-based compensation.
-We define Adjusted SG&A as SG&A expenses before depreciation and amortization expense, non-cash share-based compensation, launch expense, fees related to secondary offerings, leadership transition expenses and litigation expense.
+We define Adjusted Gross Profit as Gross Profit before non-cash depreciation expense, plant start-up expenses, non-cash share-based compensation and COVID-19 expenses.
+We define Adjusted SG&A as SG&A expenses before depreciation and amortization expense, non-cash share-based compensation, launch expense, net gain/loss on disposal of equipment, equity offering expenses, implementation and other costs associated with the implementation of an ERP system, litigation expenses, and COVID-19 expenses.
 EBITDA represents net income (loss) plus interest expense, income tax expense, and depreciation and amortization.
-Adjusted EBITDA represents EBITDA plus gain (loss) on disposal of equipment, non-cash share-based compensation, warrant fair valuation, launch expenses, fees related to secondary offerings, leadership transition expenses and litigation expense.
+Adjusted EBITDA represents EBITDA plus net gain/loss on disposal of equipment, non-cash share-based compensation, launch expenses, plant start-up expenses, equity offering expenses, implementation and other costs associated with the implementation of an ERP system, litigation expenses and COVID-19 expenses.
+We have changed our method for calculating Adjusted Gross Profit, Adjusted SG&A and Adjusted EBITDA in light of certain non-recurring expenses related to the COVID-19 pandemic and in light of the implementation of a new ERP system.